chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 ## Introduction

-In the previous section, we created a workflow definition, a contract and a robot account in the control plane.
+In the previous section, we created a workflow definition, a contract and an API Token in the control plane.
 Next, we'll perform an attestation crafting example using Chainloop.

 The lifecycle of a crafting process has the following stages: `init`, `add`, `push` or `reset`.
 As you can see, it mimics the workflow of a commonly used version control tool, and this is not by coincidence.
 Chainloop wants to make sure that the tooling feels familiar to developers and that no security jargon leaks into this stage of the process.
 For a developer, creating an attestation must be as simple as initializing it, adding materials to it and pushing it.